 The decadent degustation

 The French do not mess around when it comes to fine food, meaning a summer visit to the Epicuriales festival in Bordeaux is essential.
+(Note: the site goes quiet between festivals, so bookmark this one for early 2019.)
 Running from early-late June, the annual event sees chefs from some of France’s best restaurants gather at the pop-up village to demonstrate their skills, making it the perfect excuse to fly into Paris and head for the coast.

 The Copenhagen Cooking & Food Festival offers something similar in Denmark.
 Running over nine days in late August, the festival attracts participation from high-profile restaurants (such as Noma) to be involved in more than 100 events.